Texas exam scoring engine criticised for dumbing down students

 The new system uses an AI similar to OpenAI's GPT-4 large language model to grade written answers, particularly for open-ended questions, and is expected to save the state USD 15-20 million per year that would otherwise have been spent on hiring human scorers.

-TEA officials emphasised that the automated scoring engine is overseen by humans and that a quarter of the responses will be rescored by humans.
+TEA officials emphasised that the automated scoring engine is overseen by humans and that a quarter of the responses would be rescored by humans.

 Operator: Texas Education Agency